abhipsingh/uk-property/docs/firefighting.md

 `/var/log/nginx/error.log` and `/var/log/nginx/access.log`

 A background job scheduler enabled by [Sidekiq](https://github.com/mperham/sidekiq) can be run using the following command after accessing the rails directory

 ```bash
 cd ~/uk-property
 RAILS_ENV=production bundle exec sidekiq -L /mnt3/rails_logs/sidekiq.log
 ```

-There are three worker classes `QuoteExpiryWorker`, `SoldPropertyUpdateWorker`, `TrackingEmailPropertySoldWorker` and `TrackingEmailStatusChangeWorker` which are triggered frequently.
+There are five worker classes `TrackingEmailWorker`, `QuoteExpiryWorker`, `SoldPropertyUpdateWorker`, `TrackingEmailPropertySoldWorker` and `TrackingEmailStatusChangeWorker` which are triggered frequently.

 The workers are set to run on `retry: false` mode.
 So an error in any of the worker code means that the job is not retried.
 This may manifest itself into other bugs such as the some attribute not being updated etc.